pokkemu/start-up/README.md

 # start-up
-shell script file to open files, folders and browsers
+ps1 file to open files, folders and browsers